• Home

 If you love this vegetable soup with chickpeas, try one of these delicious recipes next:

-Overhead photo of Easy Vegetable and Chickpea Soup in a white bowl with slices of crusty bread, a ramekin of fresh basil and a pale tan napkin next to the bowl.
+Overhead photo of Chickpea Soup with vegetables and pasta in a white bowl with slices of crusty bread next to the bowl.

 Servings: 8 servings